-What is the difference between early orthodontic treatment, and regular orthodontic treatment and why might my child need early treatment?
+What is the difference between early orthodontic treatment and regular orthodontic treatment, and why might my child need early treatment?
 How will early treatment benefit my child in the long-run?
-These are just a few of the questions surrounding the topic of early orthodontic treatment for children.
-The Canadian Association of Orthodontists recommends that children see an orthodontist as early as age seven.
-At this point the orthodontist will evaluate whether your child will need orthodontic treatment.

-Early treatment (also known as Phase-One) typically begins around age eight or nine (Phase-Two will begin around age 11 or older).
-The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
-Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.
+Early treatment (also known as Phase-One) typically begins around age eight or nine.
+Phase-Two can begin around age 11 or older.
+The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as an underbite or a crossbite.
+Early treatment helps to make room for permanent teeth and may lessen the need for extractions in the future.

-- Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all their permanent teeth around age 13)
+- Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all his or her permanent teeth around age 13)

 - Difficulty chewing and/or biting